noops-challenge/cambot/README.md

 }
 ```

-🌈 Now that you have a way of manipulating the data in a `canvas`, pull in elements from the other Noops (like [Hexbot](https://noopschallenge.com/challenges/hexbot)) and spice up your video.
+🌈 Huzzah!
+We're manipulating video data in a `canvas`, and now we can pull in elements from the other Noops (like [Hexbot](https://noopschallenge.com/challenges/hexbot)) to spice up our video.

 **🔒 Note about security**: you can't access `getUserMedia` from a local file (meaning you can't just drag the HTML file into your browser).
 You need to serve the file with `https://`.
 But don't worry, that's easy!
 You can use [http-server](https://github.com/indexzero/http-server) to quickly serve a file.